Angelo DiBernardo: MISL

 He played the 1985–1986 Major Indoor Soccer League season with the Kansas City Comets.
 In 1987–1988, he played six games with the St. Louis Steamers before suffering a back injury which finished his playing career.

 High school coaching

 Since retiring from playing, DiBernardo became a Spanish teacher and soccer coach at Waubonsie Valley High School in Aurora, Illinois beginning in 1991.
 The team's highest finish came in 2001 when it took third in the state.
 DiBernardo also coached the school's girls team for a single season, 1991–1992.
 That team went 19–2–3.
 DiBernardo's Argentinian heritage has aided him with teaching the Spanish language and South American culture.
+DiBernardo was let go from Waubonsie Valley in December 2013, after coaching for 23 seasons with a 335–147–55 record.

 He also founded the Americas Soccer Club with Rudy Keller, who had played with DiBernardo in their youth club days.

 Family

-DiBernardo's daughter Vanessa was a member of the US Women's Under-20 National Team that won the Under-20 Women's World Cup in Japan in 2012.
-Vanessa played for the University of Illinois women's soccer team and currently plays for the Chicago Red Stars.
+DiBernardo's daughter Vanessa was a member of the U.S. Women's Under-20 National Team that won the Under-20 Women's World Cup in Japan in 2012.
+Vanessa played for the University of Illinois women's soccer team and currently plays for the Kansas City Current.